 Barely Meeting the Income Requirement

 USCIS determines income eligibility based on your current annual income.
 But what if you only met the requirement because of a new job or new source of income that you didn’t have in previous years?
 Your current income is more important than previous years.
 But since you don’t have a tax return history with sufficient income, you may need to provide evidence to document your current income.

 Your new income may be from a new job or promotion that you didn’t have in previous years.
 It’s reasonable to think that you will continue earning this much or even more in future years.
 But it may still be necessary to document this new income.
 If your previous years’ income tax returns show that you would not have met the requirement in those previous years, you may consider including evidence of your income in the current year.
-This evidence may include a letter from your employer, pay stubs from the previous six months, evidence of alimony, child support, or any other source of income.
+This evidence may include an employment verification letter, pay stubs from the previous six months, evidence of alimony, child support, or any other source of income.